 Walleye are active early morning and evening and during the day as they hang out under muddy water, floating on the surface caused by wind or wake action.
 Catfish, bluegill and green sunfish are active now as well, but the rising water has not allowed them to find their summer home.
 That will happen when the lake stabilizes in July.

 Brook Trout, Brown Trout, Cutthroat Trout, Rainbow Trout, Walleye

-(Jun 4) Lower: The Provo River is running high, so please continue to use extreme caution.
-Fish are feeding heavily and are aggressive.
+(Jun 29) Please continue to use caution as water levels fluctuate.
+Fish are still feeding heavily and are isolated near the edges of the river.
 Reports indicate plenty of stonefly and caddis activity.
-Try using caddis larvae and pupa patterns, stonefly nymphs, sow bugs, shrimp and mayfly nymphs.
+Try using caddis larvae and pupa patterns, stonefly nymphs, sow bugs, freshwater shrimp and mayfly nymphs.

 Brown Trout, Crayfish, Smouthmouth Bass, Walleye

 (Jul 14) Kokanee fishing was excellent this past week!
 For best results, try trolling a pink mini squid with a very silver/iridescent dodger.
 Fly anglers were also finding success using size 6-8 bead head leeches and buggers in olive, black/orange, and purple.
 The water temperature was 65 degrees, and visibility was about 6 to seven feet.
 Anglers say the water level at the reservoir is about two feet below full, and that it's dropping.
 DWR biologists stocked more than 250 crappie from Pineview Reservoir into the reservoir, to establish a new population of forage fish.
 If you catch a crappie, please release it so the fish can help establish the new population.